isabella232/API-Docs-and-Code/web/howtogetstarted.md

 2.)
 UI frontend components

-(coming soon)

-Here is a sneak pre-view of how they will look like
+[Here](http://ui.datatiger.com) is a sneak pre-view of how the UI frontend components will look like.
+They are connected to our demo instance.
+Please feel free to create new workflows by clicking the + button at the bottom of the page.

 3. Sending of events